Yoast/wordpress-seo/readme.txt

 * Fixes a bug where an error would be thrown and the indexation could not be completed due to posts or terms having themselves as a parent or grandparent.
 * Fixes a bug where the SEO data was unnecessarily being indexed when a non-public term or taxonomy was being saved.
 * Fixes a bug where the SEO data of an object would be indexed twice during the indexation process when it was an ancestor of another object in the same REST request.
+* Fixes a bug where huge log files would be generated if PHP was configured to also log the arguments in debug backtraces.
+* Fixes a bug where the indexation would continue even though it had already indexed all objects.
+* Fixes a bug where term indexation would keep going on forever due to plugin conflicts.
+* Fixes a bug where primary terms of a custom taxonomy where not being reflected in the breadcrumb.
+* Fixes a bug where the URL in the schema breadcrumbs of search pages would be missing.
+* Fixes a bug where the `wpseo_remove_reply_to_com` filter was not working.

 Enhancements: